SoftwareHeritage/swh-storage/docs/extrinsic-metadata-specification.rst

       origin_metadata_get(origin_url,
                           authority,
-                          after, limit)
+                          page_token, limit)

+  where `authority` must be a dict containing keys `type` and `url` which returns a dictionary with keys:

+  * `next_page_token`, which is an opaque token to be used as `page_token` for retrieving the next page. if absent, there is no more pages to gather.
-  which returns a list of dictionaries, one for each metadata item deposited, corresponding to the given origin and obtained from the specified authority.
+  * `results`: list of dictionaries, one for each metadata item deposited, corresponding to the given origin and obtained from the specified authority.
-  `authority` must be a dict containing keys `type` and `url`.

   Each of these dictionaries is in the following format::